Excursions & Site Monitoring

 Excursions in 2023

-We were guided around the Roman site at Wall by Dr Mike Hodder who is Honorary Lecturer in Archaeology at the University of Birmingham and has excavated extensively at the site.
+On 3 October a group of Hunter members visited the Roman site at Wall (Letocetum) and the cathedral city of Lichfield.
+At Wall we were made very welcome by members of the Friends of Letocetum and invited to join them at the village coffee morning.
+We were guided around the Roman site at Wall by Dr Mike Hodder who is Honorary Lecturer in Archaeology at the University of Birmingham, and he has excavated extensively at the site.
 Mike showed us the extant walls of the Roman baths and guest house and explained their development from 80 CE to 275 CE.
-He explained that there had been at least two temporary camps at Wall on a strategically important route - Watling Street.
-He then showed us where the ditch and rampart of a large early Roman fort of circa 50 CE had been excavated, followed by a walk up to the hilltop now occupied by the church and the core of the village.
-Three Roman forts had occupied the hilltop between circa 60 CE and 80 CE.
+There were at least two temporary camps at Wall which is on a strategically important route - Watling Street.
+He explained where the ditch and rampart of a large early Roman fort of circa 50 CE had been excavated, and up on the hilltop now occupied by the church and village were three Roman forts dating between circa 60 CE and 80 CE.

 On 26 July members were able to visit the excavation site at Castleton New Hall directed by Colin Merrony and supported by the Castleton Historical Society.
 Colin explained that this year’s excavation had revealed the east end of the southern range of New Hall.
 The north wall of the northern range, which had proved to be elusive in previous excavations, was also excavated.
 A Nuremburg counter token dated to 1580 CE to 1620 CE had been found in the excavations, which provided useful dating evidence.

 On 11 July members of the Society visited the excavations at Creswell Crags, which were being directed by Kevin Kuykendall of the Department of Archaeology at the University of Sheffield.
 He explained that this was the third year of the current excavation programme at the site.
 Three trenches were visited at sites at the foot of the limestone cliffs in the gorge.
 Kevin then showed members finds from the excavations which included a hyaena tooth and a remarkable Mousterian scraper.
-Kevin is giving a talk on his work at Creswell on Tuesday 19 September – our first talk of the coming year’s programme.

-On Friday 7 July a large group enjoyed a tour of Wentworth Woodhouse with Julie Banham, who had given us a talk Three Families, Three Houses - the Story of Wentworth Woodhouse on 10 January this year.
+On Friday 7 July a large group enjoyed a special tour of Wentworth Woodhouse with Julie Banham, who had given us a talk Three Families, Three Houses - the Story of Wentworth Woodhouse on 10 January this year.
 Julie is a very knowledgeable tour guide at the house.
-She started off in the Chapel with an outline of the house’s history, and then led us outside to point out details of the facade of the Palladian east front of the house, followed by explanations of some of the symbolism on the brick-built west front.
+She started off in the Chapel with an outline of it’s history, and then led us outside to point out details of the facade of the Palladian east front of the house, followed by explanations of some of the symbolism on the brick-built west front.
 Inside, we climbed the grand staircase to view the sculptures, the amazing ballroom and some of the state rooms.

 We had a memorable visit to the excavation of a possible henge near Sheldon in Derbyshire on Tuesday 20 June, not only because it rained the whole time but also because it was most certainly not a 'possible' henge but a very definite one.
 With a diameter of around 70m and deep ditch and bank, it is surprising that it has only just been discovered on LIDAR.
 Colin Merrony's team had opened two trenches, one across the bank and rock-cut ditch and one across the entrance, and gave us a great talk about the discovery and its context.
 The pub in the village also comes highly recommended.